Nordix/keycloak-client-cert-lookup-for-envoy/docs/security-and-client-cert-forwarding.md

 ## Overview

-`x-forwarded-client-cert` (XFCC) is a proxy header which indicates certificate information of the client, determined by Envoy when terminating the external TLS connection established by the client.
+The `x-forwarded-client-cert` (XFCC) header is used by Envoy proxy to send the client certificate information to the backend service, such as Keycloak.
+When Envoy terminates an external TLS connection initiated by a client, it performs a TLS handshake.
+During this handshake, the client can present a client certificate.
-Envoy terminates the TLS connection and validates the client certificate.
+Envoy verifies that the client possesses the corresponding private key and validates the certificate.
-If the certificate is valid, Envoy forwards the certificate information to the backend service, such as Keycloak, in the XFCC header.
+After successful validation, Envoy forwards the certificate to the backend service via the XFCC header.
+Keycloak then uses the certificate for authorization purposes.

 ![image](assets/xfcc-intro.drawio.svg)